 Instead, let’s give them permission to be human beings.
 In other words, let your husband be imperfect.
 Realize that he will have undesirable qualities – and let that be OK.
 You don’t have to pretend these negative traits don’t exist.
 But you don’t have to give them a lot of real estate in your mind, either.
 Nor do you have to be upset by them or try to change them (that one’s an ouch for me).
 You can like him anyway, even if he’s not always Prince Charming.

 Some of his negative traits may be minor annoyances; others may be more significant.
 But the fact is, whatever negative qualities he has, we can probably find traits just as bad within ourselves.
 [Note: please understand that I am not talking about physical abuse, alcohol or drug addiction, or use of porn, or any other recurring behavior that we all know is out of bounds; I am not qualified to speak to any of those things, nor am I trying to address them here.]

 I, for instance, have trouble with my temper.
 My husband could have made a big deal out of that over the years, but he hasn’t.
 He could have withheld trust and built walls to protect himself, but he didn’t.
-He knows I am a fallible human being.
+I am so glad he knows I am a fallible human being.
 He doesn’t pretend I am sugar and spice and everything nice, but he also doesn’t give up on the relationship because of my poor behavior.
-He actually says he married me for my spunk.
+Actually, he says he married me for my spunk.
 Although he probably got more than he bargained for… um…

 Another friend’s husband tells her she was a “package deal.”
 In other words, he accepts the bad along with the good.
 I like that.